-where R is the number of agricultural products and p_i is the share of production for the item i, available from FAOSTAT.
-The production share, p_i , is defined in terms of the monetary value at a local price for each product, i.
+where R is the number of agricultural products and $p_i$ is the share of production for the item i, available from FAOSTAT.
+The production share, $p_i$ , is defined in terms of the monetary value at a local price for each product, i.
 If the country produces more agricultural products, including processed and unprocessed crops and the monetary values of products are more evenly divided among different items, the diversity index, H', takes a larger value.
 On the contrary, if the country produces a smaller number of agricultural products and the monetary value of one or two specific products is large, H' is smaller.
 The advantage of using this index is to simultaneously capture both how equally the country spreads agricultural production and how many products it produces.
 A limitation is that it does not take account of similarities of products in defining the diversity.

 We have checked whether the product diversification index is positively associated with the commercialisation index.
 Contrary to our prediction, commercialisation is not significantly correlated with product diversification (the correlation coefficient: -0.11).
 A negative association is strong in Latin America than in Asia or Sub-Saharan Africa.
 This implies that the commercialisation may take place with specialisation, rather than diversification in some regions (e.g. Latin America).
-Given that our three measures of agricultural transformation are not strongly correlated and capture its different dimensions (see the correlation matrix in Appendix 4), they are inserted as explanatory variables at the same time.4 We conjecture that the product diversification index partly captures the second dimension in our definition of AT.
+Given that our three measures of agricultural transformation are not strongly correlated and capture its different dimensions, they are inserted as explanatory variables at the same time.
+We conjecture that the product diversification in our definition of AT.